 On screen or off, I would love to write your next hit production.

-Video, radio, social-media or print; I'll let people know that they need your product or business.
+Video, radio, social-media or print; I'll let people know that they need your product or business and why.

 Before I get into the track by track review, i want to state that The Response has put together a full length record in a world of Indie EP’s.
 That alone takes huge commitment and stamina in an age of short attention spans, where 3 minute YouTube videos are now on the verge of being deemed too long.
 The financial, mental and even physical stamina of putting together ten songs is a big deal and can’t be discounted.